 I was honored to help out when I was asked to join Tampa Bay Troop Support in their venture to send stuff from home to our soldiers away from home.
 Through this great group of people I have made some terrific friends, on both sides of the shipping line.
 I love being a small part of this wonderful group!
 If not for the men & women who sign their lives away, (and their families who support that decision) for our freedom, we would not be able to enjoy the lives we live.

 There is a long line of military personnel in my family.
 Starting with my grandfather (Opa) who fought for Germany and was wounded in WWI.
 Opa immigrated to the United States and loved his new country, becoming an American citizen.
 My dad served in the Navy flying in P2V Orion aircraft hunting Soviet submarines.
 My uncle was a submariner while in the Navy.
-I am proud to say my son Matthew is serving in the U. S. Navy working on F/A-18 Super Hornets.
+I am proud to say my son Matthew served in the U. S. Navy working on F/A-18 Super Hornets.

 Many years ago in a land far away…oh wait wrong story.
 I have had the pleasure of calling David my friend since the second grade.
 One evening David and I were talking and he mentioned sending a few boxes of treats to the troops serving in Iraq.
 Instantly I knew I had to help.
 We ended up sending 4 or 5 boxes and the rest is history.
 Guess you could say I have been involved with Tampa Bay Troop Support from the beginning.
 I even sent packages to my son Matthew in the Navy!